 Two of the apparatuses are equipped with head-mounted imaging systems consisting of light-weight miniature video cameras and an infrared light source, all mounted on a plastic visor.

-The Facility also includes two free-head remote imaging systems.
+The Facility also includes three free-head remote imaging systems.
 Each consists of an eye camera and infrared light source mounted on computer-driven pan/tilt controls mounted below a stimulus presentation monitor that is connected to a data acquisition PC.
 The system automatically adjusts the eye camera to compensate for changes in the participant’s head position.
 Multiple and overlapping areas of interest can be defined for each experimental image for later analysis.

 After an initial brief calibration period, both the head-mounted and free-head imaging systems afford the participant a free range of head movements, require no stereotactic restriction, and do not block the participant’s field of view.
 The systems are therefore appropriate for use with individuals with a broad range of developmental levels.